Rohland/barky/README.md

 The list is pinned at the moment it is posted, so `all` always means the alerts you were shown - anything that starts alerting in between is reported back to you rather than quietly swept into the mute.
+That is measured against the set the list was drawn from, so a list drawn inside an alert's thread is compared to what that message reported rather than to the whole system.
 An alert that recovers while you are typing is still muted, so it stays quiet if it flaps back.

 **Replying to an alert directly**